visit-dav/visit/src/doc/tutorials/MakingMovies.rst

 16. This may take a few minutes depending on how fast your computer is.
 You may want to go get a cup of coffee.
 17. A command window will appear while the movie is being generated.
 When the movie is finished the command window will disappear.
-18. On Windows, you may get a window indicating that the VisIt Python Command-line interface has stopped working.
+18. On Windows, you may get a window indicating that the VisIt Python command line interface has stopped working.
 If this happens, click on *Close program*.
 Your movie will have been generated properly.

 Playing the movie
 ~~~~~~~~~~~~~~~~~